akshaykhoje/Vehicle-Info/README.md

 ## About The Project

-This is a mobile apllication for Vehicle Number Plate Detection & Recognition
+This is a mobile application for Vehicle Number Plate Detection & Recognition
 <h4 align="left">Places where this app can be used as solution:</h4>
 <ul>
  <li>Managing information about car park usage</li>